Placement and Proficiency Tests

 Registration is required for all test dates.
 To find out the dates and times of upcoming scheduled tests and to register for a test, click here.
-If you cannot make it to a date that is currently scheduled, you can register and request to be informed by email of new upcoming test administrations as they are added to the schedule.

 Review the frequently asked questions about the test here.
 Then, contact Mohammad Alhawary (firstname.lastname@example.org) if you have any more questions about the placement test.

 ARABIC 101 is open to all students with no prior knowledge of Arabic.
 Students who know some Arabic because they 1) have an Arabic-speaking parent or 2) have had schooling in an Arabic-speaking country or 3) have studied Arabic before, must take the Arabic proficiency test in order to determine their placement.